Appearance, Biology and Treatment

-Once metamorphosis is complete, the adult flea may remain quiescent in its cocoon for a long period of time, up to one year, if it does not detect signs of a potential host nearby.
+Once metamorphosis is complete, the adult flea may remain quiescent in its cocoon for an extended period of time, up to one year, if it does not detect signs of a potential host nearby.
 The pupa is then called a pre-emerged adult.

 Flea pre-emerged adult still protected by its cocoon

-This last point is very important: it means that the pupa is the resistant stage of the flea life cycle.
-Your pet may be infested with fleas from places that have not been visited by an infested animal (your pet or another cat or dog) for a very long time.
+This last point is essential: the pupa is the resistant stage of the flea life cycle.
+Your pet may be infested with fleas from places not visited by an infested animal (your pet or another cat or dog) for a very long time.